AspiringDSer/Olist-RFM-Analysis-Power-BI/README.md

 ![Data Model](https://github.com/AspiringDSer/Olist-RFM-Analysis-Power-BI/assets/79289892/fa79e0e7-c57e-416a-9089-d751d123de28)
 The project utilized **Dimensional Data Modeling** to structure the E-commerce dataset, employing the **star schema** to construct both Fact and Dimension Tables.
 This approach allows for efficient data storage and retrieval, enabling users to analyze the data from different perspectives easily.

-In future developments, I plan to enhance the project by creating a cloud-based data warehouse solution and deploying the dataset into the solution using Dimensional Data Modeling principles.
-This will further optimize data storage and management, as well as facilitate scalability and accessibility.

 | CSV File                         | Table Description                                                                                                                                                                                               |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |